cfengine/documentation/examples/tutorials/hello_world.markdown

 **Comments** are intended to follow the promise and provide insight into the reason a promise is used.
 When writing comments, it's good practice to answer *why* the promise exists.

-Activate the bundle manually by executing the following command:
+Activate the bundle manually by executing the following command at masterfiles prompt:
 ```
 /var/cfengine/bin/cf-agent --no-lock --file ./hello_world.cf --bundlesequence hello_world
 ```